aggarwalc/le-data-2.0/README.md

 ![](le-data-ss.png)

 ## Data
-To update the data so that the charts display the latest information navigate to the [le-data-2.0-DATA](https://github.com/aggarwalc/le-data-2.0-DATA) repository. <br>
+If you would like the charts to display the latest information, navigate to the [le-data-2.0-DATA](https://github.com/aggarwalc/le-data-2.0-DATA) repository. <br>
-Follow the instructions in the README.md
+To update the data, follow the instructions in the README.md